TOILmodular/EurorackOTAVCF/README.md

 I extended the module with one more input, so that two audio signals can be filtered together to the same output.

-There is a [YouTube video](https://www.youtube.com/watch?v=-D7pCkikvYc) available, showing a demonstration of the sound with several DIY filters, oncluding my first version with only one audio input.
+There is a [YouTube video](https://www.youtube.com/watch?v=-D7pCkikvYc) available, showing a demonstration of the sound with several DIY filters, including my first version with only one audio input.
 But it will give you an idea of how it sounds.

 ## Module Built and PCBs
 If you want to build the module yourself, I uploaded the schematics, the BOM and the Gerber files for the PCB.